Jared-Xu-Edi/devops-collabration-system/README.md

 It's created in the purpose of boosting the collabration between dev and ops, or dev and devops, tracking the unplanned work etc.

 ## Design
-It's based on a blog architecture while using the DataTable frontend.
+It's based on a blog architecture while using the DataTable frontend(when the number of cases increase sharply, you should consider using server-side mode).
 The server side is using Flask.
 If this is deployed in production, the DB should use something more serious than SQLite.

 ## App running